EMarc2023/zero-shot-rag-llm/README.md

 # Zero-Shot RAG-LLM: Amazon Review 2023 Dataset
+This project is created and written by Elizabeth Marcellina.

 ## Project Overview
 - The application is Dockerised and deployed via FastAPI, ensuring scalability and modularity.
 It is production-ready for smaller to medium-scale deployments and can be further optimised for high-traffic, enterprise-level environments with more robust deployment options such as NGINX as a reverse proxy or using production-grade ASGI servers like Gunicorn.